sotoplatero/apologify/src/content/articles/write-apology-letter-friend-forgetting-important-date/index.md

 ### Using Conditional Language

-**Explanation:** Phrases like “If I hurt you” can appear insincere and avoid full responsibility.
+**Explanation:** Phrases like "If I hurt you" can appear insincere and avoid full responsibility.

 **How to Avoid It:** Use direct statements like "I know I hurt you" to acknowledge the impact of your actions.